Point degree spectra of represented spaces: Introduction

 \subsection{Summary of Results}

 This work is part of a general development to study the descriptive theory of represented spaces \cite{pauly-overview-arxiv}, together with approaches such as synthetic descriptive set theory proposed in \cite{paulydebrecht,pauly-descriptive}.
-In Section \ref{sec:pointdegreespectra}, we introduce the notion of point degree spectrum, and clarify the relationship with countable-continuity.
+In Section \ref{sec:pointdegreespectra}, we introduce the notion of point degree spectrum, and clarify the relationship with $\sigma$-continuity.
 In Section \ref{sec:intermediate}, we introduce the notion of an $\omega$-left-CEA operator in the Hilbert cube as an infinite dimensional analogue of an $\omega$-CEA operator (in the sense of classical computability theory), and show that the graph of a universal $\omega$-left-CEA operator is an individual counterexample to Problems \ref{mainproblem1}, \ref{mainproblem2}, and \ref{prob:third}.
-In Section \ref{sec:intermediate-dimension}, we clarify the relationship between a universal $\omega$-left-CEA operator and Roman Pol's compactum.
 In Section \ref{sec:piecewisehomeo}, we describe a general procedure to construct uncountably many mutually different compacta under $\sigma$-homeomorphism.
-In Section \ref{sec:internalcharacterization}, we characterize represented spaces with effectively-fiber-compact representations (which are relevant for complexity approaches to complexity theory along the lines of \name{Weihrauch} 's \cite{weihrauchf}) as precisely the computable metric spaces.
-In Section \ref{sec:quasi-Polish}, we also look at the degree structures of nonmetrizable spaces.
-In Section \ref{sec:non-quasi-Polish}, we construct an admissibly represented space whose degree spectrum is strictly larger than that of any second-countable $T_0$ spaces up to an oracle.
-The methods used in Sections \ref{sec:internalcharacterization}--\ref{sec:non-quasi-Polish} do not depend on those developed in Sections \ref{sec:intermediate}--\ref{sec:piecewisehomeo}.
+In Section \ref{sec:intermediate-dimension}, we clarify the relationship between a universal $\omega$-left-CEA operator and \name{Roman Pol}'s compactum.
+In Section \ref{sec:internalcharacterization}, we characterize represented spaces with effectively-fiber-compact representations (which are relevant for approaches to complexity theory along the lines of \name{Weihrauch} 's \cite{weihrauchf}) as precisely the computable metric spaces.
+In Section \ref{sec:quasi-Polish}, we also look at the degree structures of nonmetrizable spaces and transfer techniques in the other direction: Employing geometric reasoning about $\mathbb{R}^n$, we prove results about semirecursive enumerations degrees.
+The methods used in Sections \ref{sec:internalcharacterization}--\ref{sec:quasi-Polish} do not depend on those developed in Sections \ref{sec:intermediate}--\ref{sec:piecewisehomeo}.